Kelsey Tessier: Playing career

 As the longest tenured Whale player, Tessier initially agreed to return to the renamed Wolf Pack for a fourth successive season.
 On July 15, 2013, Tessier was granted a release from his contract and signed a one-year deal with Swedish club, Rögle BK of the HockeyAllsvenskan.
-Tessier was attracted by Sporting director Anders Carlsson, who drafted him whilst apart of the Colorado Avalanche scouting department in 2008.
+Tessier was attracted by Sporting director Anders Carlsson, who drafted him whilst a part of the Colorado Avalanche scouting department in 2008.

 In the 2013–14 season, Tessier quickly established himself amongst Rögle's top offensive players.
 In 52 games, Tessier scored 42 points to lead the club and finish 6th in overall HockeyAllsvenskan points.
 With ambition to play at a higher level, Tessier left Rögle and signed a one-year contract with newly promoted Finnish Liiga club, Vaasan Sport, on April 30, 2014.
 Tessier played five scoreless games with Sport, before opting to return to the Allsvenskan with Karlskrona HK for the remainder of the season.

 On July 14, 2015, Tessier signed a one-year contract in a return to newly promoted Rögle BK of the SHL.
 In the 2015–16 season, Tessier was reduced to a limited role in 10 games with Rögle before he mutually agreed to leave the club and sign with IF Björklöven of the Allsvenskan for the remainder of the season on December 30, 2015.

 As a free agent in the off-season, Tessier moved to Austria, agreeing to an optional two-year deal with the Vienna Capitals of the EBEL on July 13, 2016.

+Tessier played 9 seasons abroad in Europe, completing his last two seasons with French club, Dragons de Rouen of the Ligue Magnus, before opting to retire from professional hockey on May 23, 2023.